Duplicity (2025 film)

 Duplicity (marketed as Tyler Perry's Duplicity), is a 2025 American mystery thriller film written, produced, and directed by Tyler Perry.
 The film stars Kat Graham, Meagan Tandy, Tyler Lepley and RonReaco Lee.

 The film was released on Amazon Prime Video on March 20, 2025.

 Premise

 High powered lawyer Marley is tasked with solving the case of the shooting of her friend Fela's husband Rodney, an unarmed Black man.
-As she delves into the mystery, together with her boyfriend, who now works as a detective, she is sent down a maze of lies, deception, betrayal and duplicity.
+As she delves into the mystery together with her boyfriend, who works as a detective, she is sent down a maze of lies, deception, betrayal and duplicity.